zslajchrt/zslajchrt.github.io/_posts/2015-08-27-developing-protean-applications-part6.md

 it is not necessary to define the auxiliary `Premium` class, since the `PremiumUser` trait can be specified as part of the anonymous class signature in the `new` statement.

+The `AlternatingUserMail` is an abstract class, whose `useLeft` method must be implemented to determine, which one of the two wrapped instances of `UserMail` will be used for the delegation.
+Here, the decision is made according to the current time.
+If it is between 8am-17pm then the employee email service is used (i.e. the "left" one).

 The complete source code may be viewed [here](https://github.com/zslajchrt/morpheus-tutor/tree/master/src/main/scala/org/cloudio/morpheus/mail/traditional).

 ####Summary

-* There are two statements creating the registered user's mail instance; the only difference is that the former creates an instance with the additional `Premium` trait.
+* There are two statements creating the registered user's mail instance; the only difference is that the latter creates an instance with the additional `Premium` trait.
 It is obvious that if there were another dimension, which should be expressed by type, such as gender, it would lead to further bifurcation.
-It follows, that modeling multidimensional objects by means of static traits is practically impossible for a higher number of dimensions because of the combinatorial explosion of instantiating statements.
+It follows that, there would have to be as many pre-initialized instances as the number of all possible compositions of the registered user's mail service.
+It means, however, that modeling multidimensional objects by means of static traits is practically impossible for a higher number of dimensions because of the combinatorial explosion of instantiating statements.